oldham123/cfa_level_iii/_readings/Reading 31 Risk Management.md

   - Is capital allocated in respect of risk?
   - Are relevant risks identified by the system?
   - Is the model for quantifying risk appropriate?
+    - Are correlations of risk factors considered?
+    - Does the model allow for changing factor sensitivities
   - Are risks managed effectively?
+    - Is there a distinction between risks that can be managed, and risks that must be hedged?
   - Is there a committee with the duty of monitoring the system as a whole?
   - Are there built-in controls?
+    - Does it feature continual monitoring of risk factors?
+    - Can new risks be included?
+    - Does the system monitor itself?

 - **Market risk** refers to the changing of values such as interest and exchange rates, as well as asset prices
   - **Standard deviation** is a common measure of risk